 In fact, processing recycled aluminium only requires 5% of the energy needed to create aluminum from bauxite.
 Using recycled aluminium for your windows and doors will reduce the initial investment of installation, saving you money over time.

 2. Aluminium is Low Maintenance

 Aluminium has a lifespan of 20 to 50 years and is one of the strongest construction materials on the market.
-The alloys that create aluminium products are weather-proof, corrosion resistant and immune to UV rays, all of which prevents the material from deteriorating over time.
+The alloys that create aluminium products are weather-proof, corrosion resistant and immune to UV rays, all of which prevent the material from deteriorating over time.
 This ensures a long lifespan and, as it ages, the use of the window or door will remain as easy in year 50 as it was in year one.

 There are plenty of building materials that have the capabilities to last 20 to 50 years and withstand the elements.
 However, they require constant monitoring and maintenance to ensure that the material doesn’t deteriorate or break.
 This is not the case for aluminium.

 Windows and doors made of aluminium maintain their integrity during heavy winds, heat strokes, freezing cold temperatures and any other weather phenomena Mother Nature might want to throw at them.
 This means that aluminium windows and doors won’t need to be replaced or repaired as often as other materials.

 Aluminium is one of the strongest building materials on the market, making it ideal for a number of applications.
 It was first used over 100 years ago as a replacement to other materials used for building reinforcement and decoration.

 Because aluminium is a very lightweight material, it is ideal for applications where reducing the load on load bearing structures is important, such as skyscrapers and other tall buildings.
 However, the combination of strength and lightness also translates well as an application for aluminium windows and doors.